Lordiod/ModelMaster/README.md

 ## Why Use ModelMaster?

 This app simplifies the process of selecting and evaluating classification algorithms, helping you choose the best one for your dataset.
-Whether you're a beginner or an experienced data scientist, ALL-IN provides a user-friendly interface to streamline your workflow.
+Whether you're a beginner or an experienced data scientist, ModelMaster provides a user-friendly interface to streamline your workflow.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.